-There have been no incidents to which the duty of candour (Part 2 of the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016) has so far applied, although it seems likely that the duty will be activated in relation to an incident which occurred in the period.
+In respect of the duty of candour (under Part 2 of the Health (Tobacco, Nicotine etc. and Care) (Scotland) Act 2016), it was reported in last year's statement that it seemed likely that the duty would be activated in relation to an incident which occurred in 2023/24.
+That incident is the fatality referred to above; because of ongoing legal action, it was not possible to report it in that year, but it has been reported in the statutory Duty of Candour Annual Report 2024/25.